hkjeldsberg/kafka-docs/doks/fundamentals.md

 A representative consumer in C#.
 ```

-## Leadershit and Replication within a Partition
+## Leadership and Replication within a Partition

 When multiple partitions of the same topic are created, one act as the **leader** and the remaining as **followers**.
 The leader is telling producers and consumers that they should be written to, and similarly the consuming comes from
 this partition.
 When a broker crashes and contains a leader, a **new leader** is elected right away, with no loss of
-data.
+data, known as **leader election**.

+In this case, only replicas that are in sync with the leader can be chosen as leaders; they are **in-sync replicas** (
+ISR).
+If no ISR is available, producers will **pause** producing.
+Alternative, a configuration settings known as **
+unclean leader election** can be set, which elects a new leder even if no ISR is available.

 ## Data retention